sakoula/XiaoMi-Air-6200U/README.md

-# Hackintosh Xiaomi Mi Air 13.3 Skylake-U 2016 for macOS Mojave & High Sierra
+# Hackintosh Xiaomi Mi Air 13.3 Skylake-U 2016 for macOS Catalina & Mojave & High Sierra

 Hackintosh your XiaoMi Air 13.3 Skylake-U 2016.
 This is intented to create a fully functional hackintosh for the Xiaomi Mi Notebook Air 13.3'' i5-6200U (Skylake-U 2016).